aframevr/aframe/README.md

 ## Features

-:eyeglasses: **Virtual Reality Made Simple**: A-Frame handles the 3D and WebVR boilerplate required to get running across platforms including mobile, desktop, Vive, and Rift just by dropping in `<a-scene>`.
+:eyeglasses: **Virtual Reality Made Simple**: A-Frame handles the 3D and WebXR boilerplate required to get running across platforms including mobile, desktop, and all headsets (compatible with a WebXR capable browser) just by dropping in `<a-scene>`.

 :heart: **Declarative HTML**: HTML is easy to read and copy-and-paste.
-Since A-Frame can be used from HTML, A-Frame is accessible to everyone: web developers, VR enthusiasts, educators, artists, makers, kids.
+Since A-Frame can be used from HTML, A-Frame is accessible to everyone: web developers, VR and AR enthusiasts, educators, artists, makers, kids.

 :electric_plug: **Entity-Component Architecture**: A-Frame is a powerful framework on top of three.js, providing a declarative, composable, reusable entity-component structure for three.js.
-While A-Frame can be used from HTML, developers have unlimited access to JavaScript, DOM APIs, three.js, WebVR, and WebGL.
+While A-Frame can be used from HTML, developers have unlimited access to JavaScript, DOM APIs, three.js, WebXR, and WebGL.

 :zap: **Performance**: A-Frame is a thin framework on top of three.js.
 Although A-Frame uses the DOM, A-Frame does not touch the browser layout engine.
-Performance is a top priority, being battle-tested on highly interactive WebVR experiences.
+Performance is a top priority, being battle-tested on highly interactive WebXR experiences.

-:globe_with_meridians: **Cross-Platform**: Build VR applications for Vive, Rift, Daydream, GearVR, and Cardboard.
+:globe_with_meridians: **Cross-Platform**: Build VR and AR applications for any headset compatible with a WebXR capable browser.
 Don't have a headset or controllers?
 No problem!
 A-Frame still works on standard desktop and smartphones.

 :mag: **Visual Inspector**: A-Frame provides a built-in visual 3D inspector